I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfpropertystorefactory-retrievedevicepropertystore.md

 </p>

 ## -remarks
 <p>Your driver can call <a href="wdf.iwdfdevice_retrievedevicepropertystore">RetrieveDevicePropertyStore</a> to obtain access to the driver's software key, the current device's hardware key, keys for the device interfaces that the current device supports, or the <b>DEVICEMAP</b> key.</p>

 <p>If you supply the <i>SubkeyPath</i> parameter, you must use a unique name, such as the driver's service name.
 A driver might use a subkey to store device-specific information.</p>

-<p>For more information about using <a href="wdf.iwdfdevice_retrievedevicepropertystore">RetrieveDevicePropertyStore</a> to access the registry, see <a href="wdf.using_the_registry_in_umdf_drivers">Using the Registry in UMDF-based Drivers</a>. </p>

-<p>The following code example retrieves the value that is assigned to the <b>PortName</b> entry under a device's hardware key.</p>

-<p>Your driver can call <a href="wdf.iwdfdevice_retrievedevicepropertystore">RetrieveDevicePropertyStore</a> to obtain access to the driver's software key, the current device's hardware key, keys for the device interfaces that the current device supports, or the <b>DEVICEMAP</b> key.</p>

-<p>If you supply the <i>SubkeyPath</i> parameter, you must use a unique name, such as the driver's service name.
-A driver might use a subkey to store device-specific information.</p>